Develop specialized knowledge and skills to address reading and writing difficulties. Promote literacy achievement for all learners.

 The Language and Literacy Graduate Reading Intervention Certificate is designed for educators in various school, community, and organizational contexts who desire advanced training in language and literacy development, but who do not wish to complete a full graduate degree program.
 Students meet with their advisor to design a program of study that meets their educational experiences and professional goals.

 Flexible and Personalized Program Structure

-- All courses are available online, and no campus visits are required.
+- Flexible program delivery meets the needs of busy teachers and professionals: All courses are available online, and no campus visits are required.

 - Program consists of 12 credit hours (4 classes) and can be completed in less than one year.

 - Your advisor will work with you to design a program of study that meets your individual interests and professional goals.

 - Teachers who do not want to complete the additional coursework for an MA or EdS degree at this time, and who want to develop skills and strategies for teaching students who struggle with reading and writing